eparadis/low_latency_audio_streaming/notes.md

 `sox --multi-threaded  --buffer 1024  -V6 --type coreaudio "BlackHole 2ch" -traw -b8 -r96k -esigned-integer -c1 - remix 1-2 | socat -d -d -u STDIN UDP:${EXT_IP_B}:${EXT_IP_B},sourceport=5555`

+# Using the timing program

+I had a robot write most of a console app to measure timing.
+The program has bugs but basic usage goes something like the following.
+Note: this isn't actually measuring the full loop back yet.

+on the remote machine (acting as netcat listener):
+`nc --verbose -l -p 5555 | ./console_loopback_timer -c 20 -v`

+on the local machine (acting as netcat sender):
+`cat /dev/zero |  nc --verbose 192.168.0.61  5555`

+This doesn't do